 For support in your research and planning, we will be hosting a variety of training opportunities on Zoom before the festival in May.
-We are also available for brief rehearsal bookings during the month of April using Zoom meeting, where you can share your plans for your activity, practice, and ask questions.
+We are also available for brief rehearsal bookings during the month of April using Zoom meeting, where you can share your plans for your walk, practice, and ask questions.
 A link to sign up for rehearsals will be shared with confirmed walk leaders once submissions close on March 31.

 However, MAS is a small team.
-We are not able to set up or manage your activity on your chosen virtual platform.
+We are not able to set up or manage your walk on your chosen virtual platform or provide staff for all guided group walks, even though we do our best to pop-in and attend as many walks as possible.

-What if I need to cancel my activity?
+What if I need to cancel my walk?

 As we have learned this past year, things can happen in life that are beyond our control.
 As much as possible, it helps to have a plan in place if you no longer can lead a Jane's Walk activity.
 Do you have someone who can lead it for you?
-Can you post an update on the platform for your activity to notify people?
+Can you post an update on the platform or meeting location for your walk to help notify people?
 Are you able to reschedule for another time during Jane's Walk week?
 Please contact the Jane's Walk NYC team at janeswalknyc@mas.org to share any necessary cancelations or scheduling changes so the online roster can be updated accordingly and registrants can be notified.